Bellum ICW and Bahamas 2024-25

 Ships and passenger ferries are plentiful.

 Anchored at 15h30 outside Le Club Nautique de Longueuil.
-Took the dinghy to the club and looked around, then visited Longueuil Marina to investigate the best venue to pick up Jessica to help me through the Seaway locks.
+I took the dinghy to the club, looked around, and then visited Longueuil Marina to explore the best venue for picking up Jessica to help me through the Seaway locks.

 Longueuil Marina was large and had nice docks, but all the docks were well gated, and the fuel dock was only open at 8.
 There was also confusion about parking availability due to the F1 weekend.